Bronco Student Center

 The Bronco Student Center is a student activity center for meetings, conferences, meals, recreation, and shopping for students and alumni on the campus of Cal Poly Pomona in Pomona, California.
-The building houses Cal Poly Pomona Associated Students government offices, as well as other student-run departments.
+The building serves as the headquarters for the Cal Poly Pomona Associated Students, Inc. (ASI) student government.
+It houses the offices of the ASI Board of Directors and various other student-run departments, facilitating a range of governance and administrative functions essential to student life and activities.
 The original building was built in 1976 and was designed by architecture instructor James Pulliam.